lpodo/portfolio2/README.md

 ### Bond & Deposit Σ SUMMARY

 Deposit portfolios appear in the bond **Σ SUMMARY** view alongside bond portfolios.
 Each deposit portfolio contributes one row (or two rows if it contains both active and matured deposits).
 Reported columns are identical to bonds: **VALUE · PROFIT · RETURN · WEIGHT**.
 Non-USD portfolios are converted using the same FX rate lookup as bonds.

+## Cash

+Cash portfolios track free funds and cashflow events outside of any specific instrument — fees, dividends, coupons, and so on.
+Each portfolio is a flat list of dated **entries**, not positions.

+Cash portfolios live at the bottom of the **ARCHIVE** tab in the portfolio switcher, below stock and bond archives.

+### Entries

+Each entry has:

+- **Date** — required; future dates are not allowed.
+- **Amount** — required; sign chosen via a `+` / `−` toggle next to the input.
+- **Currency** — defaults to the portfolio base currency; validated against Yahoo Finance.
+- **Category** — required; free text with autocompletion from a shared dictionary (`pt_cash_cat_dict`).

+Entries can be edited (✎) or deleted (✕) inline.
+The ⊟ button moves an entry to another cash portfolio.

+### Table view

+Columns: **DATE · CATEGORY · AMOUNT**, sorted newest first (secondary sort by id for stable ordering on the same date).
+Amounts are sign-colored (green for positive, red for negative).

+A **TOTAL** row at the bottom shows the net balance, converted to the portfolio base currency via live FX rates.
+Entries in other currencies are converted on the fly.

 ## CSV Position Import / Export